 Employees may delegate/select a representative to participate in the bump/bid in their absence.
 This may be done by completing a proxy form and presenting it at the designated sign-up time.
 This form must be signed by the delegating employee and the employee performing the selection.
-The actual Bump/Bid Signup Sheet will be annotated by the employee's representative printing the employee's last name and initialing the entry.
-The Proxy form will be created in Labor Management with the City and Unit II in efforts to create one universal document.
-The Labor Management committee will also identify procedures of distribution, request process, process to submit, deadlines and any other concerns regarding this form.
+The actual Bump/Bid Sign-up Sheet will be annotated by the employee's representative printing the employee's last name and initialing the entry.
+The Proxy form shall be made available to Unit employees by the City.

-6. Official Notification
+Official Notification